nrademacher/next-starter/README.md

 An opinionated Next.js starter template, aiming to provide a solid starting point for scalable, professional-grade frontends.

-It includes packages, setups, and configurations for:
+It includes packages, setups, and configs for:

 - TypeScript
 - SCSS modules